FelixVeaux/Expansion-Strategy-for-Electric-Mobility-in-Uganda/README.md

-# Expansion-Strategy-for-Electric-Mobility-in-Uganda
-Zembo: Scaling E-Mobility in Uganda
+# Growing an e-mobility business in the face of fierce competition, grid unreliability, high electricity cost

 **Zembo** is a Ugandan e-mobility company focused on retrofitting traditional gas-powered boda-bodas (motorcycle taxis) into electric bikes.
 As boda-bodas form the backbone of Uganda’s transportation system, Zembo sells its electric bikes directly to consumers and through a lease-to-own model.
 However, the company faces significant competition, high electricity costs, and grid reliability challenges.
 Despite this, Uganda generates the majority of its energy from sustainable sources, with 82% from hydro power.